carbon-language/carbon-lang/llvm/docs/FuzzingLLVM.rst

 Interface of this fuzzer almost directly mirrors ``llvm-isel-fuzzer``.
 Both ``mtriple`` and ``passes`` arguments are required.
 Passes are specified in a format suitable for the new pass manager.
+You can find some documentation about this format in the doxygen for ``PassBuilder::parsePassPipeline``.

 .. code-block:: shell